paulohscwb/SacredGeometry/symbols/README.md

  <hr>
 <h4>4.
 Seed of Life 3D</h4>
 <a href="vr/SeedOfLife3d_v1.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/5A.png" class="foto" alt="Seed of Life 3D"></a><img src="ar/5.png" class="qr">
  <br><br><br>This symbol has been used reverently and its design gives a sense of protection.
 Many use it as jewelry or decoration, believing that it brings positivity, warding off negative things.
-In this representation we have the 3D model represented with 3 rotations around one of the models.
+In this representation we have the 3D model built with 3 rotations around one of the models.
  <br><br>
  <a href="ra.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>5.
 Seed of Life 3D v2</h4>
 <a href="vr/SeedOfLife3d_v2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/6A.png" class="foto" alt="Seed of Life 3D"></a><img src="ar/6.png" class="qr">
  <br><br><br>This symbol also appears on some tapestries and ruins of ancient temples, signifying the design of the universe.
-In this representation we have the 3D model represented with circles forming 2 spherical caps.
+In this representation we have the 3D model built with circles forming 2 spherical caps.
  <br><br>
  <a href="ra.html" class="raAR" title="Augmented reality" target="_blank"></a>
  <hr>
 <h4>6.
 Seed of Life 3D v3</h4>
 <a href="vr/SeedOfLife3d_v3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/24A.png" class="foto" alt="Seed of Life 3D"></a><img src="ar/24.png" class="qr">
  <br><br><br>Each overlapping circle of this symbol signifies a cycle or cell interconnecting vital processes.
-In this representation we have the 3D model represented with 6 circles rotated around axes that pass through the central circle.
+In this representation we have the 3D model built with 6 circles rotated around axes that pass through the central circle.
  <br><br>
  <a href="ra.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>